Examples of Possible 2018-2019 Rotation Projects

 Tom Peterson Genetics, Development and Cell Biology

-May have rotation opportunities.
-Please contact him to discuss the possibilities of a rotation for Fall 2018 or Spring 2019.
+• May have rotation opportunities.
+Please email Tom to discuss the possibilities of a rotation for Fall 2018 or Spring 2019.

 Gregory Phillips V MPM

-Has a rotation opportunity for Fall 2018 or Spring 2019.
-Please contact him if you are interested in a rotation.
+• Has a rotation opportunity for Fall 2018 or Spring 2019.
+Please email Greg if you are interested in a rotation.

 Ravi Singh Biomedical Sciences

-Has rotations available Fall 2018 and Spring 2019.
-Please contact him to discuss the possibility of a rotation.
-His site is here.
+• Has rotations available Fall 2018 and Spring 2019.
+Please email Ravi to discuss the possibility of a rotation.
+Explore Ravi's website.

 Geetu Tuteja, Genetics, Development and Cell Biology